openhouse/photo-filter/project-guidelines.md

 ## Ensuring Complete Project Overviews

 Including all relevant files in the project overview helps maintain transparency and aids in collaboration, especially when multiple contributors are involved.
-The `generate-overview.sh` script should be dynamically modified as needed to provide insight into any relevant files, balancing the need for completeness with the practicality of input constraints in collaborative tools like ChatGPT.
+The `generate-overview.sh` script should be dynamically modified as needed to provide insight into any relevant files, balancing the need for completeness with the practicality of input constraints in collaborative tools.

 ## Coding Standards